eddieod88/spotty/README.md

 ## Current Status

-Binary classification is working ok.
+Binary classification is working ok for the 'algorithm_test_data.csv'.
+However for the song data, it isn't working.
+The error 'Warning: Desired error not necessarily achieved due to precision loss.' is appearing.
+This could be because the cost function should be of higher order polynomial.

 ## Usage